hmccurry13/BIS180L-prereq-waiver/Assignment_01/Biography.md

 Brittany has some cool interests, such as:

--   mushrooms\
+-   mushrooms
--   lichens\
+-   lichens
--   crafting and making art\
+-   crafting and making art
--   taking care of her adorable pets\
+-   taking care of her adorable pets
+-   pretzels

 Here's a link to the [Bogar Lab](https://laurabogar.com/) where Brittany works!